google-deepmind/mujoco/doc/XMLreference.rst

 The table below summarizes the XML elements and their attributes in MJCF.
 Note that all information in MJCF is entered through elements and attributes.
 Text content in elements is not used; if present, the parser ignores it.

-.. collapse:: Expand schema table
+.. collapse:: Collapse schema table
+   :open:

    The symbols in the second column of the table have the following meaning: